vashwar/Kaggle_NYC_Taxi_Fare/README.md

 # Kaggle_NYC_Taxi_Fare
 Introduction:
             This is a simple DNN based model to predict the Taxi Fare in NYC.
 The dataset used for this is available in Kaggle Competetion.The DNN is implemented using tensorflow.
 This is a very simple without detailed optimization and feature engineering.
-The model can be easily trained in any laptop.The code presented here is for interference of the model.
+The model can be easily trained in any laptop.The code presented here is for interference of the model.The condition details can be found here:https://www.kaggle.com/c/new-york-city-taxi-fare-prediction#evaluation.

 # Model Description:
 # Input to the Model: